kaiyuanw/ARepair/README.md

 the fix comes from mutation-based fault localization or the synthesizer; and (6) the model after the fix.
 Finally, the command reports the simplified fixed model if all tests pass.
-Otherwise, the command reports the latest state of the model being fixed.
+Otherwise, the command reports the latest state of the partially fixed model.

 The fixed Alloy model will be stored under the project hidden directory at `${project_dir}/.hidden/fix.als`.